Anagha-coder/Bot/README.md

 - Due to pandemic everything is going virtual.
 So people are getting connected through these social platforms where they can learn, connect, explore globlly.
 - Discord server has major role in this.
 So to automate its function like sending welcome messages, inspiring quotes, encouraging them, and so on.
 So a single person can't handle this.
 This is where automation comes in use.

-import os
+- import os
-import discord
+- import discord
-import requests #to request http response import json #to get that responce import random from replit import db from keep_alive import keep_alive
+- import requests #to request http response
+- import json #to get that responce
+- import random
+- from replit import db
+- from keep_alive import keep_alive

 We've imported these python libraries, to get the work done.

+You can aslo visit https://replit.com/@Anaghadesai/Encourage-Bot#main.py